dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/concurrency2.md

 For a SQL Server database, the [`[Timestamp]`](xref:System.ComponentModel.DataAnnotations.TimestampAttribute>) attribute on an entity property defined as byte array:

-* Generates the <xref:Microsoft.EntityFrameworkCore.Metadata.Builders.PropertyBuilder.IsConcurrencyToken%2A> call in the `BuildModel` method.
-When a property is configured as a concurrency token the value in the database is checked when an instance of this entity type is updated or deleted during `SaveChanges` to ensure it has not changed since the instance was retrieved from the database.
-If it has changed, an exception is thrown and the changes will not be applied to the database.
-This concurrency  detection is not automatic, the developer needs to call <xref:Microsoft.EntityFrameworkCore.ChangeTracking.PropertyEntry.OriginalValue> to set the value assigned to the property when it was retrieved from the database.
+* Generates the <xref:Microsoft.EntityFrameworkCore.Metadata.Builders.PropertyBuilder.IsConcurrencyToken%2A> the column to be included in `DELETE` and `UPDATE WHERE` clauses.
+Concurrency  detection is not automatic, the developer needs to call <xref:Microsoft.EntityFrameworkCore.ChangeTracking.PropertyEntry.OriginalValue> to set the value assigned to the property when it was retrieved from the database.
 * Sets the column type in the database to [rowversion](/sql/t-sql/data-types/rowversion-transact-sql).
 * Generates the following code in the `BuildModel` method: